RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

     #QM/MM MD simulation for 10 ps.
 More conservative timestep
     OpenMM_MD(fragment=fragment, theory=qmmm, timestep=0.001, simulation_time=10, traj_frequency=50, temperature=300,
-        integrator='LangevinMiddleIntegrator', coupling_frequency=1, charge=-1, mult=6)
+        integrator='LangevinMiddleIntegrator', trajfilename="QM_MM", coupling_frequency=1, charge=-1, mult=6)

 The QM/MM MD trajectory can be visualized using e.g VMD.

 Finally, note that we are of course not limited to semi-empirical methods for QM/MM MD.
-The xTBTheory we used as QM theory can be replaced by any QM-theory implemented in ASH, including ORCATheory, allowing for a regular DFT method as QM-method instead.
+The xTBTheory we used as QM theory can be replaced by any QM-theory implemented in ASH that supports QM/MM, including ORCATheory, allowing for a regular DFT method as QM-method instead.
-This, however, will mean that each QM energy+gradient step will take longer, meaning only shorter timescales can be reached.
+This, however, will mean that each QM energy+gradient step will take much longer, meaning only shorter timescales can be reached.

 ####################################################################################